YueLi-0816/trafficFlowPrediction/README.md

-# Zero-Shot Traffic Flow Prediction with Large Language Models: A Comparison with Deep Learning Approaches
+# Zero-Shot Traffic Flow Prediction with Foundation Models: A Comparison with Deep Learning Approaches

 ### Authors: Yue Li, Qunshan Zhao, Mingshu Wang

 ## Introduction

-This github repo deposits the data statement and code we used for our research paper **Zero-Shot Traffic Flow Prediction with Large Language Models: A Comparison with Deep Learning Approaches**.
+This github repo deposits the data statement and code we used for our research paper **Zero-Shot Traffic Flow Prediction with Foundation Models: A Comparison with Deep Learning Approaches**.

 ## Realted resources